 Swings.
 Shallow I know, but I love swings…and there are lots of it at Lakawon Island!
-It’s nice to just relax there while feeling the cool night breeze.
+It’s nice to just relax in their swings while feeling the cool night breeze.

 Cash Card.
 Their registration is already computerized which is really nice, but what I really find very efficient is their reloadable cash card.
 Less hassle of bringing cash with you.
 Nope!
 They don’t accept cash transactions so make sure to load enough.
 Don’t worry, unused credit is refundable at the island’s reception area.

 WHAT COULD BE IMPROVED:

 - I know the island is still undergoing lots of renovations (as of 2018) but I do hope that include a big swimming pool.
 Since Lakawon’s water is almost never swimmable because of the jellies, hopefully guests do have an option to go for the pool instead.
 I would not want the resort’s staff to scare away, worst, kill the jellies because the water is their home, it belongs to them, so might as well give guests an alternative instead.

 - Their tropical bamboo huts look very cozy but the interior (fan and mattresses) was very worn out already.
 Windows only have curtains to conceal the inside of the nipa hut, thus, uninvited mosquitoes and unwanted critters can easily go inside.
 Maybe they could at least improve the huts without sacrificing the tropical feel.
 We actually booked the nipa hut for our 3 days and 2 nights stay but I don’t think we can stand the insects, especially the mosquitoes (they love me) so we just upgraded to Pearl’s Place.